viliket/live-trains-finland/README.md

 npm run build
 ```

-Builds the app for production to the `build` folder.
+Builds the app for production to the `out` folder.

 ### Regenerate the map tiles